 Identifying Common Ants in South Florida

 In South Florida, our tropical climate is perfect for ants.
-From big headed ants to ghost ants to carpenter ants, we have them all here and so we specialize in ant control and extermination.
+From big headed ants to ghost ants to carpenter ants, we have them all here.
+That’s why we specialize in ant control and extermination.

-Below are the most common ants you may encounter in your South Florida home, how to identify them, and what we can do to help you get rid of them.
+Below are the most common ants you may encounter in and around your South Florida home, how to identify them, and what we can do to help you get rid of them for good.

 Ghost ants are most commonly found in kitchens and bathrooms, since they are mainly searching for water.
 Ghost ants are extremely small (being why “ghost” is so fitting) and are most often found crawling along baseboards and kitchen countertops.